pdickson2/pdickson2.github.io/Week3DEMs.md

 ![ChannelDirection](ChannelDirection7.png) ![Legend6](ChannelDirection7_legend.png)

-This image is the ultimate visualization of the flow of streams and rivers as would be estimated by elevation data from Mt Kilimanjaro.
+The ultimate image is the ultimate visualization of the flow of streams and rivers as would be estimated by elevation data from Mt Kilimanjaro.